openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Petpetid.md

 [PetpetidGet.GetOperation](../../paths/petpetid/PetpetidGet.md#getoperation),
 [PetpetidPost.PostOperation](../../paths/petpetid/PetpetidPost.md#postoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/pet/{petId}"

 ## Method Summary
 | Modifier and Type | Method and Description |